-Are you interested in having Carnegie Mellon University Africa (CMU-Africa) Master’s students work on an ICT problem in your industry for a full semester?
-Master’s Practicums are designed explicitly for this purpose.
+Are you interested in having CMU-Africa master’s students work on an information and communications technology problem in your industry for a full semester?

 Sponsors are required to provide a single dedicated and highly responsive project manager, industry or domain knowledge to the students, and are responsible for providing any access or data to complete the project requirements.

 Upon completion of the project, sponsors receive a perpetual non-exclusive license to the intellectual property that is produced by and owned by the student team as per CMU global policies.

 CMU-Africa cannot accommodate all practicum project proposals as we are limited by our stringent academic requirements.
 In addition, we are limited by the number of students available each semester and our students’ selection from the projects that they are most excited to work on.